-A normal dog collar should be comfortable, but not too tight, there is a rule known as the “two finger rule”.
+A normal dog collar should be comfortable, but not too tight, there is a rule known as the “two-finger rule”.
 Once the dog collar is tied, you should be able to slide the fingers under the collar easily.
 When you slide the width of your two fingers between the collar and the neck, the collar should feel relaxed, but not tight.
 You should not be able to slip your dog’s collar off his head, or your dog may slip his collar.

 After you find the appropriately sized collar for your dog, remember to check back from time to time to make sure your dog’s collar is in good repair and still fits correctly.

 When fitting the collar, you want to be able to slip a few fingers between it and the dog’s neck.
-A space of less than two fingers means the collar is too tight and may restrict breathing; a collar that is too large can slip over a dog’s head.
+A space of fewer than two fingers means the collar is too tight and may restrict breathing; a collar that is too large can slip over a dog’s head.

-Tightness of Seresto collar:
+Tightness of Seresto Collar:

 According to the product manual, the Seresto collar should be tightened enough so that the loose end of the collar pulls through the clasp at the end, and you should be able to fit two fingers between the two i.e. collar and neck.

-Benefits of having the collar on:
+Benefits of Having the Collar:

 - This is the easiest way to identify who owns the dog, and most collars allow for easy attachment of identification tags.